RyanCapala/OpticsDisplay_SQLiteDB/README.md

 # OpticsDisplay_SQLiteDB

 In this project, I had to build an application for Android device utilizing the built in SQLiteOpenhelper for Android.
-This application will store the display eyewear, and the users in different SQLite Database.
+This application will store the display eyewear inventory, and the users in different SQLite Database.

 Motivation of this project:
 This project was an Idea of mine while working at a sunglass store called Oakley Vault.
-I was an optics specialist that is incharge of all the stock and display eyewear.
-The display eyewears does not have an easily accessible inventory guidelines.
+I was an optics specialist that is in-charge of all the stock and display eyewear.
+The display eyewear does not have an easily accessible inventory guidelines.
 If the displays are missing, I have to go through hundreds of empty display boxes to find which ones are missing.
 That is when this project came to mind.

 Features:
-- This application will list all eyewears in each display case.
+- This application will list all eyewear in each display case.
 - The user will be able to edit each eyewear.
 - It will also show the total count in each display case.
 - The application will have a search capability for user convenience.